xpollen8/blog.davidwhittemore.com/_posts/2025-05-28-anne-whittemore.md

 <img alt="Liz Wilde" src="/assets/images/anne_whittemore/20250529_LizWilde.jpg" width="80%">

-The Wikipedia page cover her radio career in depth, but in summary: Anne had a good 20 year run as a "shock jock" radio presence, known as "Liz Wilde"
+<a href="https://en.wikipedia.org/wiki/Liz_Wilde">The Wikipedia page covers her radio career in depth</a>, but in summary: Anne had
+a good 20 year run as a "shock jock" radio presence, known as "Liz Wilde"

+She left an impression as the first woman with a voice in the of shock jock universe.
+She was especially good apparently at interviewing.

 Typical of online rememberences: